RazorOp/razorops-web/_posts/2024-08-19-understanding-the-essentials-of-software-testing-a-comprehensive-guide.md

 ---
-title: "2024-08-19-Understanding the Essentials of Software Testing: A Comprehensive Guide"
+title: "Understanding the Essentials of Software Testing: A Comprehensive Guide"
 description: Software testing is the process of evaluating and verifying that a software product or application is functioning as intended.
 image: /images/blog/essentials-of-software-testing.webp